ember-learn/ember-blog/source/2019-12-19-countdown-to-the-new-year-ember-template-lint.md

 The `ember-template-lint` addon isn't actually an Ember addon, in terms of its file structure (which is why it's not on [Ember Observer](https://emberobserver.com/)) but it *is* an essential ingredient that helps provide accuracy, consistency and best practices in your application.

 Recently, I have been contributing to it myself, adding in extra ways that will help Ember developers avoid accessibility pitfalls.
-Through that work, I have come to deeply appreciate this addon- the [linter's contributors](https://github.com/ember-template-lint/ember-template-lint/graphs/contributors) have really done an incredible job at helping all of us write better template code.
+Through that work, I have come to deeply appreciate this addon.
+The [linter's contributors](https://github.com/ember-template-lint/ember-template-lint/graphs/contributors) have really done an incredible job at helping all of us write better template code.

 Recent [releases](https://github.com/ember-template-lint/ember-template-lint/releases) have brought additional linting rules that help avoid [common WCAG failures](https://www.w3.org/WAI/WCAG21/Techniques/#failures)- 16 of which are now preventable through use of `ember-template-lint`.
 More accessibility-specific work is planned in the coming months, so checking out the [issues](https://github.com/ember-template-lint/ember-template-lint/issues) in the repository is a great way to figure out how you can contribute!